Jimbobnz/ABL-XLSX-Writer/README.md

 This project is in its infancy and should not be used in production enviorment.

 Currently there is no documentation but there is a sample demo code to call the class libary.

+Dependances
+Due to a limitation of OpenEdge devlopment language there is no built-in capabilities to zip files so a 3rd party zip program is required.